-(3) KNOWING THE CHRIST CONNECTION: With each name of God in the Old Testament, we will connect you to a text from the Gospels in the New Testament to show you how God's great name and His character are manifested in the life of Christ and His ministry on Earth.
-KNOWING GOD AS THE Covenant-Keeper Is foundational To knowing him in The other facets of His character.
+(3) KNOWING THE CHRIST CONNECTION: With each name of God in the Old Testament, we will connect you to a text from the Gospels in the New Testament to show you how God's great name and His character are displayed in the life of Christ and His ministry on earth.
+In this section, it is important to understand what theologians call the new covenant.
+The new covenant is the sacrifice of Jesus and His death on the cross which signifies sins can be forgiven once and for all.
+Under the new covenant, all Christ-followers have direct and intimate access to God, the forgiveness of sins, and are given the promised Holy Spirit.
+The new covenant also extends God's family beyond Israel to the people of every tribe, tongue, and nation.

-(4) KNOWING YOURSELF (IDENTITY) AND BEING KNOWN (COMMUNITY): As we grow in our understanding of who God is through the lens of His various names, we will also unpack how these specific attributes shape the way we think about ourselves (identity) as those who belong to Him.
-Lastly, we will consider how our understanding of who God is shapes how we relate to others within the community of God's people.
+(4) KNOWING YOURSELF (IDENTITY) AND BEING KNOWN

+(COMMUNITY): As we grow in our understanding of who God is through the lens of His various names, we will also unpack how these specific attributes shape the way we think about ourselves (identity) as those who belong to Him.
+Lastly, we will consider how our understanding of who God is shapes how we relate to others within the community of God's people, the church.